 STRUM (Sound, Technology & Research, University of Minnesota) Electronic Music Studios

-STRUM's Studio One is a large composition/recording/production studio featuring three rooms: the main studio, an isolation/recording room, and an AV production/mastering room.
+STRUM's Studio One is a large composition, recording, and production studio featuring three rooms: the main studio, an isolation and recording room, and an AV production and mastering room.
 Studio One houses three well-equipped Mac Pro workstations, each tailored to specific production and recording work, along with our collection of analog and digital synthesizers.
 STRUM Studio One is primarily a limited access space for graduate composition majors and students enrolled in advanced music technology courses.
 Additional access is available with faculty or staff approval on a project by project basis.
 Questions can be directed to Michael Duffy, SOM Music Technology, Media Lab, and Studios Specialist.
-SOM Music Technology, Media Lab, and Studios Specialist.

-The Production Studio is a one-room audio mixing/mastering suite with post-production audio and hardware.
+The production studio is a one-room audio mixing and mastering suite with post-production audio and hardware.
 The studio features space and equipment for rehearsals of electro-acoustic music as well as audio mixing and video editing.
-The Production Studio houses one Mac Pro workstation, along with two iMacs and laptop-ready workstations.
+The production studio houses one Mac Pro workstation, along with two iMacs and laptop-ready workstations.